 …just one more ugly customer, one more insane episode in an endless parade of demented incidents that collect around the affairs of adults like limescale or something.

 Another creative working in a medium that he is not solely recognised is the filmmaker Tim Burton and his poetry collection, The Melancholy Death of Oyster Boy and Other Stories.
 Macabre, downright unique descriptions in the likes of Staring Girl, The Girl With Many Eyes, Stick boy and Match Girl in Love.
 My personal favourite is the sombre Melon Head.

 Lauren Bacall said,

 Imagination is the highest kite one can fly.

 These three authors provide flights of fancy that are fiendishly fun.
-All of these titles have the common thread of celebrating the outsider, a gaggle of outcasts who struggle to find love and belonging in a cruel, crazy world.
+The Death of Bunny Munro and all of these titles have the common thread of celebrating the outsider, a gaggle of outcasts who struggle to find love and belonging in a cruel, crazy world.